SamirIngley/Desktop-Profiles/README.md

 * If you added more new apps to your pc, just delete the appDir file and a new one will be created for you next time you run the program.

-Future updates:
+## Future updates:
-- open with ...
+- open "file" with "app"
 - needs to handle trailing space when deleting apps
 - need to be able to close apps and urls too
 - DRY for reading profile